You’ve got questions?

 Q: How much does it cost to play on the Kiwanis Miracle League field this year?

-A: Because of the generosity of our Team Sponsors and volunteer efforts of Kiwanis members and others, we are anticipating no charge for playing with the Kiwanis Miracle League this year!
-Rather than team-based play this spring, we will be playing “pop up games”.
-When we resume “normal” play, all registrants will receive a shirt and ball cap with their team’s insignia.
-ALL players received a new uniform in 2016 as we had a new vendor and new style.
+A: Because of the generosity of our Team Sponsors and volunteer efforts of Kiwanis members and others, we are anticipating no charge for playing with the Kiwanis Miracle League again this year!

 Q: My daughter never thought she’d be able to play baseball, even though she dreams about it all the time (the Cubs are her FAVORITE team).
 How can she learn to play?